mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 be surprising since the real-world overhead of `cast` methods can be actually quite low, and these languages introduce their own overhead.

 One thing to remember is don't go typcasting crazy.
-Use when processing external data and inputs of public methods.
-Private methods often don't benefit from typecasting since the the callers and data types are already known.
+Use it when processing external data and inputs of public methods.
+Private methods often don't benefit from typecasting since the the callers and data types are already known, at least if we name our variables to indicate type.

 We hope you found this useful!
 Please share your thoughts and experiences in the comments below.